sp4wn-owner/Spawn/README.md

 - Quick and easy setup (no coding initially required)
     &nbsp;&nbsp;&nbsp;&nbsp;- We provide all the code necessary to get your bot up and running in minutes.

-- Near real-time control
+- Real-time control
-    &nbsp;&nbsp;&nbsp;&nbsp;- The platform allows for near real-time control over the internet, enabling you to maneuver your robot with precision (sub-second latency).
+    &nbsp;&nbsp;&nbsp;&nbsp;- We use the fastest technology available allowing for near real-time control over the internet.

 - Public/private access
     &nbsp;&nbsp;&nbsp;&nbsp;- Share your robot with the world or make it private so that only those with your secret code can access it.